-3.4.
+3.5.
 Association between muscle fatigue and subjective local discomfort

-Regardless of whether we accounted for the muscle side, work period or harvesting method, there was no correlation between the slope bTime in the equation (iv) and the Borg CR10 difference.
+Regardless of whether we accounted for the muscle side, work period or harvesting method, there was no correlation between the slope bTime in the equation (iv), i.e., the increase or decrease of EMG mean power frequency over time, and the Borg CR10 difference between the beginning and the end of the work shift.
 That is, there was no relationship between the EMG mean power frequency representing muscle fatigue and the Borg CR10 increases or decreases over the work period.
 Figure 11 shows the scatter plot between the bTime on the y-axis and the Borg CR10 difference between the start and the end of work shift on the x-axis.

 Figure 11.
 The scatter plot of Borg CR10 difference on x-axis and the bTime on y-axis.
 All the correlations were nearly zeros and the confidence intervals were large.